Information for businesses on cosmetics

 The Austrian Food Codex (abbreviated to Codex) summarises, among other things, what is generally accepted in Austria.
 It is an objectivised expert opinion.
 It is used to publish technical terms, definitions, test methods and assessment principles as well as guidelines "for the manufacture and placing on the market of goods".
 Chapters relevant for cosmetics manufacturers are

-There is no marketing authorization requirement for cosmetic products (first made available on the Community market), i.e., no pre-market regulatory review.
-However, all requirements and conditions of the cosmetics law (safety report, prohibited substances, etc.) must be fulfilled before placing on the market.
-The entrepreneur must notify his products on the European database CPNP.
-Importers who purchase products from third countries are legally equal to manufacturers.
-The imported products must therefore be manufactured and labeled in accordance with EU law (for details, see Responsible Person and Distributor Responsibilities ).
+However, before placing a product on the market, all requirements and conditions under cosmetics legislation (safety report, prohibited substances, etc.) must be met.
+The business operator must notify their products on the European CPNP database.
+Importers who source products from third countries are, from a legal perspective, treated in the same way as manufacturers.
+The imported products must therefore be manufactured and labelled in accordance with EU law (for details, see the responsibilities of the responsible person and the distributor).

 Responsible person and his tasks